liquidifiedgoat/liquidifiedgoat/README.md

 **Hello!**
 My name is Bruce, and I don't really like goats but that isn't relevant.

-- Experienced in UI/UX design
+Experienced in UI/UX design, and thats about it.

-- Some experience in various vector art studios

 Currently no programming experience, but am working towards it :)